Is the productivity growth rate stable?

 Stability

-ϕ<1ϕ<1 essentially says that the growth rate of productivity must fall as productivity rises.
+$\phi<1$ essentially says that the growth rate of productivity must fall as productivity rises.
 It means that getting more productive cannot lead to an acceleration of productivity growth.
 The data suggest that this must be true.
 We do not see that productivity growth accelerates as productivity rises.
+We saw last section that the fixed costs of introducing a new firm were assumed to be

 The level of productivity